-JCT Estimate: This provision would increase revenues by \$39.8 billion over 10 years.
+JCT Estimate: This provision, as modified and amended, would increase revenues by \$40.3 billion over 10 years.

-E. Accounting Methods
+F. Accounting Methods

 1. Certain special rules for taxable year of inclusion

 Current Law: In general, a taxpayer is generally required to include an item in income no later than the time of its actual or constructive receipt, unless the item properly is accounted for in a different period under the taxpayer's method of accounting.
 If a taxpayer has an unrestricted right to demand the payment of an amount, the taxpayer is in constructive receipt of that amount whether or not the taxpayer makes the demand and actually receives the payment.